CxRes/prep/sections/discovery.md

 ## Available {#discovery-response-when-notifications-available}

-In response to a `HEAD` request, a resource server that serves notifications for the target resource using the {{&protocol}} SHOULD include the =Accept-Events= header field, which MUST list `PREP` as one of the available protocols.
+In response to a `HEAD` request, a resource server that serves notifications for the target resource using the {{&protocol}} SHOULD include the =Accept-Events= header field, which MUST list `prep` as one of the available protocols.

-Associated with `PREP` list item, the resource server MUST include an `accept` event field with at least one acceptable media-type for notifications.
+Associated with `prep` list item, the resource server MUST include an `accept` event field with at least one acceptable media-type for notifications.

 ~~~ http-message
 {::include examples/discovery/response.http}